alipannu12121/icp/intl.en-US/ICP Filing Basics/What is an ICP filing?.md

 -   Regulations

     MIIT has regulations on the content and format of ICP filing information, modification of filing information, and change of the service provider.
 The regulations vary among provinces, autonomous regions, and municipalities.
-We recommend that you read and understand the [MIIT ICP regulations](https://help.aliyun.com/knowledge_detail/50270.html)in the ICP filing documentation before you apply for an ICP filing \(available in Chinese only\).
+We recommend that you read and understand the [ICP filing regulations of MIIT in different regions](../intl.en-US/Before ICP Filing/Read and understand the ICP regulations/ICP filing regulations of MIIT in different regions.md#)in the ICP filing documentation before you apply for an ICP filing .
 You can learn about the MIIT ICP regulations of the specified province, autonomous region, or municipality and prepare the ICP filing information as required.